Overview

 Language bindings sit directly above the C API.
 In the target language, they manage C handles, struct initialization, scoped lifetimes, status codes, diagnostics, borrowed data, threading, and event draining.
 They preserve the C API’s concepts.
 Higher-level adapters may provide full SDKs, async models, view lifecycle integrations, convenience workflows, or new abstractions.

-Read the Binding Conventions before implementing or reviewing a binding.
+Read the Binding specification before implementing or reviewing a binding.

 Getting Set Up

-Section titled “Getting Set Up”Install the platform toolchain:
+Section titled “Getting Set Up”Install the platform prerequisites:

 - On macOS, install the Xcode version listed in